Monday, April 27, 2020

 Mix Dutch Gold Orange Blossom Honey with an equal weight of boiling water and stir until uniform.

-This drink was inspired by the randomness or rather lack of predictability, of every molecule.
-The fermentation tanks of the Patron distillery are open and surrounded by countless varieties of plant life which produce different strains of wild yeast.
-Each strain will produce a different character.
+This drink was inspired by every molecule's randomness or lack of predictability.
+The fermentation tanks of the Patron distillery are open and surrounded by countless varieties of plant life that produce different strains of wild yeast.
+Each strain will create a different character.
 Even every piece of fruit will be unique.
 Two pineapples from the same tree can have wildly different sugar contents and acidity.
 This just won't do for a competition called Perfectionist.
 I aim to erase chance and balance flavors as I see fit.
-Craft comes from taking what nature gives you and using it to put out a consistent quality product.
+Craft comes from taking what nature gives you and using it to create a consistent quality product.

 The Dutch Gold Honey comes from a local apiary as well.